Monday 14th October 2024

 Creating a strong hybrid work culture begins with buy-in to policies

 It may not be 100% accurate to say mandates for being in the office will always fail.
 Ask people who work in financial services, legal, manufacturing, or healthcare.
-But the last few years have shown major worker turnover across many industries for the perceived loss of flexibility.
+But the last few years have shown an increase in staff turnover across many industries due to the perceived loss of flexibility.

 So, what is a company to do?
 Get employees to opt in.
 Allow employees to have a voice in the creation of hybrid work policies.
 Then, consistently survey and optimize these policies by balancing what is and is not working for everyone.